peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 > 4. Transparency: Users can see what tools are available and what they do
 >

+---

 *Adding MCP Servers to Amazon Q CLI*

 Adding MCP Servers to Amazon Q CLI is super easy, and requires you to do two things:

-1. Create a "mcp.json" file in the "~/.aws/amaoznq" directory
+1. Create a "mcp.json" file
 2. Edit the "mcp.json" file to add any MCP Servers you want to add

 When you make those changes, the next time you restart Q, it will try and load up any MCP Servers you have configured.

+You can add MCP Servers at the global level (every time you start an Amazon Q CLI session), or at specific project workspaces (they will start just for those projects).
+The location of the "mcp.json" file determines this:

+* Global MCP Settings - "~/.aws/amazonq/mcp.json"
+* Workspace specific MCP Settings - ".amazonq/mcp.json"

-Lets take a look at creating our "mcp.json" file.
+Lets take a look at creating our "mcp.json" file, and we will do it at the global level.
 Before we edit it, we need an MCP servers to configure.
 After looking at the [AWS MCP Server directory](https://awslabs.github.io/mcp/), the one that takes my fancy is the [AWS CDK MCP server](https://awslabs.github.io/mcp/servers/cdk-mcp-server/).
 When I click on this I get an overview of the features that this MCP Server offers, together with the available Tools.
 If I scroll a bit further I get the installation details.

 **Task 16**